In a Nutshell

 Figure at a Glance

 Figure is best for homeowners with plenty of equity in their home, who want to access it in one lump sum.
 It's ideal if you need to consolidate debts, make a large and expensive purchase, or carry out improvements on your home.
-Figure stands out for charging zero extra fees, a fast online application process, and inviting you to take an additional draw once you’ve begun to pay off the loan.
+Figure stands out for charging no hidden fees (thought here is a single, low, origination fee), a fast online application process, and inviting you to take an additional draw once you’ve begun to pay off the loan.

-At the moment, Figure only offers home equity loans beginning at $15,000.
-You can borrow up to $100,000, although your final maximum loan amount will depend on the value of your home and your credit score.
-When you take a home equity loan with Figure, you'll get the full value of your loan in a single lump sum as soon as the loan is approved.
+With Figure, you can borrow between $15,000 and$100,000 in a standard home equity loan, Your final maximum loan amount will depend on the value of your home and your credit score.
+When you take a loan with Figure, you'll get the full value of your loan in a single lump sum as soon as the loan is approved.
 However, once you start paying off the loan, you can then make additional draws.
 These must be no greater than 10% of your total loan amount, be at least $500, and be made within the first 2 years of your loan term.

 - Borrow between $15,000 and $100,000